 - Making the interaction more flexible

 - State = frame with slots

-- required slots need to be filled
+- required slots need to be filled mixed-initiative

 - this can be done in any order

 - more information in one utterance possible

 - If all slots are filled, query the database

 - Multiple frames (e.g. flights, hotels...)

 - needs frame tracking

 - Standard implementation: VoiceXML

+- Still not completely natural, won't scale to more complex problems

-ORIGIN What city are you leaving from?
+''' ORIGIN What city are you leaving from?